MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-a-multi-geo-environment.md

 #### BCS, Secure Store, Apps

-BCS, Secure Store, and Apps all have separate geo instances, therefore the SharePoint Online administrator should manage and configure these services from each geo instance where they want them to be present.
+BCS, Secure Store, and Apps all have separate instances in each satellite location, therefore the SharePoint Online administrator should manage and configure these services separately from each satellite location.

 #### Security and Compliance Admin Center

-There is one central compliance center for the Multi-Geo tenant: [Office 365 Security & Compliance Center](https://protection.office.com/?rfr=AdminCenter\#/homepage).
+There is one central compliance center for a multi-geo tenant: [Office 365 Security & Compliance Center](https://protection.office.com/?rfr=AdminCenter\#/homepage).

 #### Information Protection (IP) Data Loss Prevention (DLP) Policy